Teaching at a Horse Safety Australia clinic

-Horse Safety Australia clinics are run as a series of short “bites”, with each participant taking turns at teaching a specific section of information (e.g.“the first ride for a group of beginners” or “control at a trot (Jog)”) These sections make up the essentials of most horse riding instruction…starting with what we communicate to complete beginners, working up to teaching more experienced riders.
+Horse Safety Australia clinics are run as a series of short “bites”, with each participant taking turns at teaching a specific section of information (e.g.“the first ride for a group of beginners” or “control at a trot (Jog)”, or for horse handling, “a group of clients are approaching horses for the first time” ) These sections make up the essentials of most horse riding/handling instructions…starting with what we communicate to complete beginners, working up to teaching more experienced riders.
 Keep in mind that this is a simulated teaching experience.
-The rest of the participants will be role-playing while you are teaching: but you must handle any situation as if it were real!
+The rest of the participants will be role-playing while you are teaching: but you must handle any situation as if it were real.

 Your class begins immediately after the evaluation of the previous one…you are then responsible for getting the group started, as well as any organising needed along the way (equipment, environment, props etc.).
 If any problems occur, you must deal with them.

 - People & horses

 Delegate exactly what you want them to do, and how they can help you make the session successful.
 COMMUNICATE with them during the lesson.
 If you use a demonstrator, make sure they know and can perform what they must demonstrate!

 In the 15-20 minutes you should: